 ||After 30 days, files and folders in Trash are deleted forever.|

-|Can I restore files from the trash?||Yes, if you have Manager, Content manager, or Contributor access.||Yes, if you created it.|
+|Can I restore files from the trash?||Yes, if you have Manager, Content Manager, or Contributor access.||Yes, if you created it.|

-Benefits of Shared Drive
+What are the Benefits of a Shared Drive?

 What are the benefits of using Shared Drive?
-The above-mentioned comparison tables are summarized below for description.

 Easier Management by Using Access Levels